 1. Mental maths provides a deeper understanding of calculation

-Watch the following video of how a Spectrum Tuition student (and my daughter) demonstrates a mental maths technique that we teach in our classes:
+Watch the following video of how a Spectrum Tuition student (and my daughter) demonstrates a mental maths technique that our maths tutors use in our classes:

 2. Mental maths is vital in exams without calculators

-When preparing our students for Selective School and Scholarship exams, it is vital that we give them techniques to answer questions as quickly and as accurately as possible.
+When preparing our students for Selective School and Scholarship exams, our maths tutors give techniques to answer questions as quickly and as accurately as possible.
 The ability to quickly perform calculations in their head is one of the most valuable tools that students can have from primary all the way to VCE.

 3. Mental maths is practical in real life